DevelopersSupportAR/rexom/readme.md

-  "leaveOnEmpty": "<if you won't to make the bot leave the voice channel when the queue is empty but 'true' if not but 'false'>", "leaveOnStop": "<if you won't to make the bot leave the voice channel when you type the stop command but 'true' if ot but 'false'>", "leaveOnFinish": "<if you won't to make the leave the voice channel when it's done type 'true' if not type 'false'>", "searchSongs": "<type how many songs you son't the bot send it the search menu if you don't wont the search menu type 0>" }
+  "leaveOnEmpty": "<if you won't to make the bot leave the voice channel when the queue is empty but 'true' if not but 'false'>", "leaveOnStop": "<if you won't to make the bot leave the voice channel when you type the stop command but 'true' if ot but 'false'>", "leaveOnFinish": "<if you won't to make the leave the voice channel when it's done type 'true' if not type 'false'>", "searchSongs": "<type how many songs you son't the bot send it the search menu if you don't wont the search menu type 0>", "api": {
+    "spotify": {
+      "clientID": "<if you have an spotify clientID if not but none>", "clientSECRET": "if you have an spotify client secret if not but none" }
+  }
+}
 ```